 University of Victoria | Student Housing & Dining

-Introba (formerly Integral Group) is providing mechanical engineering consulting and energy modeling services to the new student residence of the University of Victoria, in addition to a new commercial kitchen, server, and dining facility serving the entire campus.
-The development also includes new conference spaces and classrooms.
-The new student housing comprises 780 bedrooms with associated lounge and study spaces split across two buildings with phased construction.
+We provided mechanical engineering consulting and energy modeling services to the new student residences of the University of Victoria, B.C., in addition to a new commercial kitchen, server, and dining facility serving the entire campus.
+The development also includes new conference spaces and classrooms. Čeqʷəŋín ʔéʔləŋ (Cheko’nien House) features 398 student beds, as well as the Cove dining hall that is open to the entire campus community.
+Sŋéqə ʔéʔləŋ (Sngequ House) features 385 student beds, two 225-seat classrooms, and an Indigenous student lounge and meeting rooms.

 Sustainability